Anti-Sadism/Bx00-xmas-packager/README.md

 ### What is xmas-Packager?

-Hide files inside fo YouTube videos.
+Hide any file(s) inside of YouTube videos.
 Create "two-sided" videos, where "one-side" has hidden videos and media or file content.

 ### Why was xmas-Packager created?